frostyandy2k/model-transformer/README.md

 An attempt will be made to resolve the paths platform independent.
 If it does not work retry with fully specified absolute paths according to the used platform

+For a runnable jar, export the eclipse project as runnable jar ;)

 Feel free to use, modify, share, suggest.

 MIT License